DenizSt/TriCats/README.md

 to obtain a list of all symbols and functions introduced by the **TriCats** package, together with their usage descriptions.

+The DOI [10.5281/zenodo.1245752](https://doi.org/10.5281/zenodo.1245752) only links to the latest version of this package, archived at Zenodo.
+DOIs for specific versions are available at that link.

 :warning: Please note that the package does not yet have any exception handling, so you are always expected to enter valid arguments, and errors might not always be visible.